libertil/eea-cdrtools/README.md

 Available in PyPI.

+To start, ensure you have Python 3.8 or newer.
+To use the package, run:

+	pip install --upgrade eea-cdrtools

+After installing the package, import it:

+	import cdr_tools

+It can also be used as a CLI tool by issuing the command:

+	cdrtools

+in a terminal.

-It can be easily installed as a standalone tool locally using [pipx](https://pypa.github.io/pipx).
+It can also be easily installed as a standalone tool locally using [pipx](https://pypa.github.io/pipx).

 First install pipx